 Dr Rohit K Dasgupta

-Dr Rohit Dasgupta is lecturer at the Institute for Media and Creative Industries where he teaches across a range of modules on media and cultural studies.
+Dr Rohit Dasgupta is Programme Director and lecturer on the Global Communications and Development programme at the Institute for Media and Creative Industries where he teaches across a range of modules in communication and cultural studies.

-As an ethnographer his work cuts across several disciplines with particular interests in digital media, Indian cinema, protest culture, queer politics and South Asia.
-Prior to his current position, he held the position of lecturer in Global Media at the University of Southampton, an associate lecturer at University of the Arts London, and has also held teaching and research posts at University of Sussex, University of West London and University of Westminster.
+As an ethnographer his work cuts across several disciplines with particular interests in South Asia, queer identities, activism and politics.
+Prior to his current position, he was a lecturer in Global Media at the University of Southampton, an associate lecturer at University of the Arts London, and has also held teaching and research posts at University of Sussex, University of West London and University of Westminster.
+He is currently also an elected councillor in the London Borough of Newham (2018-2022).

 Current research and collaborations

-He is also currently the principal investigator on a Welcome Trust Small Grant Award for the project 'Mobile-ising for Sexual Health: Digital Technologies and Sexual Health Advocacy in India', in collaboration with Dr Paul Boyce from the University of Sussex and the Varta Trust (Kolkata, India).
-A report based on the findings will be published in the near future by Bloomsbury.
+He was principal investigator on a Welcome Trust Small Grant Award for the project 'Mobile-ising for Sexual Health: Digital Technologies and Sexual Health Advocacy in India', between 2016 and 2017 in collaboration with Dr Paul Boyce from the University of Sussex and the Varta Trust (Kolkata, India).
+This research led to the coauthored the report Social media, Sexuality and Sexual Health Advocacy in India (Bloomsbury, 2017).

 Interests and activities

-Dr Dasgupta is interested in popular media cultures in South Asia, queer politics and ethnography.
-Broadly his current and future research looks at the intersections of class, race and sexuality.
+Dr Dasgupta is a Labour and Cooperative party councillor for the London Borough of Newham.
+He is also Secretary of the Newham branch of the socialist think tank- The Fabian Society.
 He is a Fellow of the Higher Education Academy, and the Royal Asiatic Society, an elected member of the Royal Society for Asian Affairs and also a member of the International Association for the Study of Sexuality, Culture and Society.
+He is on the editorial board of the journal Media Theory and has reviewed manuscripts for Routledge, Palgrave Macmillan, Orient Blackswan and others.